 About USA Health

-University of South Alabama Medical Center and University of South Alabama Children's & Women's Hospital serve as the primary patient care facilities utilized for medical student and resident training.
-USA Medical Center features Mobile's only Level I Trauma Center while USA Children's & Women's Hospital is dedicated specifically to the health care needs of children and women along the central Gulf Coast.
+University Hospital and University of South Alabama Children's & Women's Hospital serve as the primary patient care facilities utilized for medical student and resident training.
+University Hospital features Mobile's only Level I Trauma Center while USA Children's & Women's Hospital is dedicated specifically to the health care needs of children and women along the central Gulf Coast.

 The University of South Alabama (USA) is a state-supported institution located in Mobile, Alabama.
 After opening to 264 students in 1964, USA now has a diverse and rapidly growing enrollment of over 16,000 in the undergraduate programs, graduate school and the College of Medicine.